A Gameplan for Health Screenings Upon Re-opening

 Consider putting these best practices into place and use your detailed workplace screenings gameplan to reduce the risk of COVID-19 in the workplace.

-Create a system to confirm each employee has been screened daily and let everyone know about it ahead of time.
+Create a system to confirm each employee and guest has been screened upon each new entrance, and let everyone know about it ahead of time.

-Below are a few simple steps to show what a COVID-19 screening process should look like for employees as they return to the office.
+Below are a few simple steps to show what a COVID-19 screening process should look like for guests and employees.

 1. Have Check Stations At All Entrances